Wolf-3317/EaseTrip/README.md

 # EaseTrip
-EaseTrip is a Malaysia-based accommodation booking platform built with Node.js, Express.js, MySQL, and Pug, featuring property listings, booking management, reviews, messaging, role-based dashboards, and real-time weather forecast integration using external APIs.
+EaseTrip is a full-stack web-based accommodation booking platform designed to simplify travel planning and lodging discovery in Malaysia.
+It connects customers and hosts through a seamless booking system while providing administrators with tools to manage platform activities efficiently.

+The system also integrates external APIs to enhance user experience, including real-time weather forecasting for selected locations, helping users plan their trips more effectively.